-The Department of Agriculture and Water Resources maintains agreed mechanisms and guidelines for the development, evaluation and communication of new tests developed in Australia and New Zealand for infectious animal diseases.
-These tests are for use in veterinary laboratories and apply to new tests developed for use in production animals and captive wild, companion and feral animals.
+The Department of Agriculture maintains agreed mechanisms and guidelines for the development, evaluation and communication of new tests developed in Australia and New Zealand for infectious animal diseases in relevant animal species.
+These tests are primarily for use in veterinary laboratories concerning animal trade, health and welfare.

 Registers of veterinary laboratory tests